AdobeDocs/analytics.en/help/analyze/get-started/onboard.md

 [Visit Adobe Admin Console](https://adminconsole.adobe.com/)

-## Onboarding to user and access Setup
+## Onboard to user and access setup

 >[!VIDEO](https://video.tv.adobe.com/v/3476898/?learn=on&enablevpops)

-This video covers the user setup steps within the onboarding workflow, including how you assign product access, set roles, and confirm permissions for Adobe Analytics.
+[User and access setup](https://adminconsole.adobe.com/redirect@AdobeOrg/users) in Adobe Admin Console is where you assign product access, set roles, and confirm permissions for Adobe Analytics, ensuring that team members have the appropriate level of access to the tools and data they need.

 [Visit Adobe Admin Console user management](https://adminconsole.adobe.com/redirect@AdobeOrg/users)

-## Onboarding to Adobe Analytics
+## Onboard to Adobe Analytics

 >[!VIDEO](https://video.tv.adobe.com/v/3476772/?learn=on&enablevpops)

-This video outlines the essential steps that prepare you for work in Adobe Analytics, including core concepts, interface orientation, and the path toward actionable insights.
+[Adobe Analytics](https://experience.adobe.com/#/@redirect/so:techma2/analytics/spa/#/workspace) is where you analyze your data and gain actionable insights.
+Add users and admins to Adobe Analytics, access Adobe Analytics and setup a new Report Suite.
+For more details, review the Adobe Analytics [documentation on Experience League](/en/docs/analytics).

 [Adobe Analytics](https://experience.adobe.com/#/@redirect/so:techma2/analytics/spa/#/workspace)